 - Will there be an increased amount of dust / smoke in the area?

-Dust suppression will take place throughout the works period but there may be visible signs of dust and smoke which may affect properties in the immediate vicinity.
+Dust suppression will take place throughout the works period but there may be visible signs of dust which may affect properties in the immediate vicinity.

 - Is there any risk to the health of local residents?

-No. The site has been made safe and although there may be increased levels of dust / smoke in the area whilst the works are taking place, there is no risk to public health.
+No. The site has been made safe and although there may be increased levels of dust in the area whilst the works are taking place, there is no risk to public health.

 - Are the levels of carbon monoxide being monitored on site?

 Yes.
-Arrangements have been made to actively monitor carbon monoxide levels at the site and there is no indication of adverse levels in the surrounding area.
+Air monitoring equipment has been in place throughout the work to demolish the properties and this will remain in place until the works on site are complete.
+This equipment is in place to actively monitor carbon monoxide levels at the site although there is no indication of adverse levels in the surrounding area.